-You can make steel-cut oats in your Instant Pot in just 3 minutes with this recipe.
-The best part is that it’s super easy to customize them by adding seasonal fruit, nuts or seeds, chocolate chips, even cinnamon if you’re feeling adventurous.
+With this recipe, you can make steel-cut oats in your Instant Pot in just 3 minutes.
+The best part is that it’s super easy to customize them by adding seasonal fruit, nuts or seeds, chocolate chips, or even cinnamon if you’re feeling adventurous.
 These recipes are all gluten-free, too, so there’s no need to worry about having a kitchen full of pots and pans when cooking these delicious dishes!

 What Are Steel Cut Oats?

 Steel-cut oats are a type of oatmeal made from whole-grain kernels that have been chopped into smaller pieces.
 They are then soaked in hot water for at least 20 minutes to soften the oats and make them more digestible.
 This process also releases some of the natural sugars found in the grains, giving steel-cut oats a slightly sweeter taste than other types of oatmeal.
 You can flavor Steel-cut oats with cinnamon, brown sugar, or dried fruit before cooking and after cooking for added flavor and nutrition.